11 Dominant Animals With No Natural Predators

 This article is based on information from reliable online sources and is intended for general knowledge only.
-Predatory relationships in nature can vary depending on region, habitat, and circumstances.
+Predator–prey relationships can vary depending on habitat, region, and individual circumstances.

 Towering at up to 13 feet tall and weighing as much as 14,000 pounds, African elephants command respect through sheer magnitude.
 Their thick skin serves as natural armor against potential threats.